 We girls are forever fascinated by our mom’s collection of sarees.
-Don’t we love all whacking items from their closet and eyeing their sarees?
+Don’t we love all whacking items from their closet and eyeing their old sarees?
 We’ve already called dibs on which one we want once they stop using it!
 With so many DIY inspirations to choose from, you might want to grab a few of her sarees and turn them into something fab.
 If you are still looking for some inspiration on the subject, we’re here to help.
 Here are 10 ways to reuse old sarees and turn them into something absolutely fantastic!
-Have fun reusing your mom’s old sarees!
+Have fun with these interesting suggestions on the ways to use her old sarees!

-Sarees are basically about 5-8 metres of fabric that you can use in any way you like.
+Sarees are basically about 5-8 metres of fabric and you can reuse old sarees in any way you like.
 Which makes them ideal to be transformed into a dress of your choice.
-Depending on the fabric of the saree, you can either get an ethnic dress or a casual maxi dress made.
+Depending on the fabric of the old saree, you can either get an ethnic dress or a casual maxi dress made.
 Plain or lightly printed chiffon sarees are the perfect fabric for summery maxi dresses.
 Whereas a silk saree can be used to make an ethnic midi dress!

 2. A Traditional Suit

 Now that’s a no brainer.
-We’re pretty sure most of you must’ve seen your mother try this one.
-As soon as their saree gets a little too old or soiled, they go to the tailor and get it altered into a gorgeous suit!
+We’re pretty sure most of you must’ve seen your mother try this trick of reusing an old saree.
+As soon as their saree gets a little worn out or soiled, they go to the tailor and get it altered into a gorgeous suit!
 We’re sure you can’t go wrong with this one.
 After all, every desi girl needs at least one traditional suit in her closet, right?

 3. Give Maxi Skirts A Try

 A long ethnic skirt makes every girl look her traditional best.
 If you don’t already have one, consider getting one made from an old saree.
 You can add a latkan to glamorize the skirt and make it party ready!
-You don’t necessarily have to go for something traditional - a plain georgette saree will make for a great summery maxi skirt.
+You don’t necessarily have to go for something traditional - reuse a plain georgette old saree and it will make for a great summery maxi skirt.

 5. Make A Tablecloth!